signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="PcapFileSupport"></a>
 ### Pcap and Pcapng File Support

-pktlib supports Pcap and Pcapng formats, which allows user-defined applications, and reference apps mediaMin and mediaTest, to support input .pcap and .pcapng files.
+[pktlib](#user-content-pktlib) supports Pcap and Pcapng file formats, which allows user-defined applications, and reference apps mediaMin and mediaTest, to support input .pcap and .pcapng files.
 Currently the following Link Layer types are supported:

 | Link Layer Type     | Pcap Header Value | Length (bytes) | Comments |
 | ------------------- | ----------------- | -------------- | -------- |